 “What we once thought we knew, what we thought we understood, what we thought was a reliable map of our world, all seem now to fail us”

 The practice of Jungian Coaching is not about "fixing" you, because you’re not broken.
-In Jungian terms it’s about Individuation—the process of becoming the person you were actually meant to be, rather than the person you were taught to be.
-In Latin this is called the Soul, in Greek it’s Psyche.
-In depth psychology it’s the Self.
+In Jungian terms it’s about Individuation—the process of becoming the person you were actually meant to be, rather than the ego, the person you call “I” that you were taught to be.

 Most of us spend the first half of our lives building a container, and ego which develops around a career, a reputation, a persona using a compass that fits us seemingly neatly into the world.
 We learn to curate the acceptable and hide the rest.
 But there comes a moment—often in the aftermath of some internal crisis—when the container feels too small.
 The old map and compass no longer work.